-8.3.6 This policy provides the following text: 'The loss of greenfield requires provision of sufficient integrated green infrastructure to enable connectivity of spaces and habitats between land parcels within this site, and to outside of this site'.
+8.3.68.3.7 This policy provides the following text: 'The loss of greenfield requires provision of sufficient integrated green infrastructure to enable connectivity of spaces and habitats between land parcels within this site, and to outside of this site'.
 This is generally positive text.
 However dependant on the location of this could enhance accessibility to the SPA from this group of residential sites resulting in an increase in recreational pressure within the SPA, resulting in likely significant effects.
-To ensure that no likely significant effect result, when Planning Applications are submitted, the Council should ensure that this suite of sites do not result in an increase in accessibility to the SPA.
+To ensure that no likely significant effectadverse effect on integrity results, when Planning Applications are submitted, the Council should ensure that this suite of sites do not result in an increase in accessibility to the SPA.